agb32/cosmadoc/docs/source/projectdata.md

 srun -p flamingo -A do012 -t 10 --pty /bin/bash

 Note that interactive access is not ideal as it will consume compute resource very inefficiently.
 You are better to submit a [batch script](slurm.md).

+If you wish to access the data without a COSMA account, we can make an S3-compatible share available, which will allow you to locally mount the remote file systm - please ask if this would be useful.